bhisaac/5eFP/5eFP-SRD.md

 **_Exploration Map_.** The players prepare an exploration map When PCs deploy onto an obscured world map tile.
 This map is a top-down illustration of a specific area on the world map divided into a 14-square by 14-square grid.
 Each square within the grid is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 The exploration map begins covered by obscuring map tiles.

-**_Encounter_.** An encounter is a moment and significant event within the game where the outcome of events is uncertain and measured in rounds.
-Common encounters include creatures, dungeons, traps, treasure, and resources.
-Encounters last as long as they need to be resolved.
-Any requirements necessary to complete an encounter can be fulfilled using any available means.
-For example, a creature encounter asks the PCs to confront and subdue a group of creatures.
-PCs could attack the creatures, offer them items, or attempt to influence them through social actions.
-As long as the creatures are subdued or no longer opposing the PCs or situation, the actions taken fulfill the encounter's requirements for completion.
+**_Encounter_.** An encounter is a moment and a significant event within the game where the outcome of events is uncertain and is measured in rounds.

 **_Encounter Map_.** Set up a 14-square by 14-square encounter map on one side of the exploration map when an encounter is revealed.
 Unlike other maps, you do not cover this map with obscuring map tiles.